Piotr Parzyszek: Leganés

 On 1 September 2022, Leganés announced an agreement in principle with Parzyszek on a two-year deal, pending legal procedures.
 The following 19 June, after just nine league matches, he terminated his contract with the club.

 Emmen

 On 13 July 2023, Parzyszek returned to Dutch football, signing a one-year deal with an extension option with Eerste Divisie side Emmen.
 He left the club at the end of the 2023–24 season.

 RWD Molenbeek

 On 3 July 2024, Parzyszek joined Belgian Challenger Pro League club RWD Molenbeek on a one-year contract with an option for a further year.
 He recorded nine goals and five assists in 33 appearances across all competitions, captaining the club throughout most of the season.
 On 29 April 2025, it was announced Parzyszek would leave RWD at the end of his contract.

 KuPS

 On 5 August 2025, Parzyszek signed with Finnish Veikkausliiga club Kuopion Palloseura.
+He scored seven goals in thirteen league appearances in 2025, helping KuPS win their eighth league title.
+He also scored thrice in the UEFA Conference League league phase, finding the back of the net against Drita, Slovan Bratislava and Crystal Palace.
+Parzyszek concluded his stint at KuPS with 11 goals and two assists in 24 appearances, and left the club on 31 December 2025.

+Pakhtakor

+On 17 February 2026, Uzbekistan Super League club Pakhtakor announced the signing of Parzyszek.
+On 1 July 2026, Pakhtakor announced that Parzyszek had left the club after his contract was mutually terminated.

+Return to KuPS

+On 2 July 2026, Paryszek rejoined KuPS on a one-year contract.